Life at Guelph

 Located in the heart of Southwestern Ontario (100km west of Toronto), the City of Guelph offers the perfect setting to complement your graduate or postdoctoral studies.
 Commonly ranked as one of the best places to live in Canada, Guelph prides itself on maintaining its small-town charm while providing urban amenities for families and single adults alike.
 The City of Guelph provides a perfect balance of academics and community.
 With a population of just over 121,000 people, Guelph is a vibrant community and home to a lively downtown core, a thriving cultural community, diverse recreational activities, numerous shopping facilities and a variety of special events.

 Getting AroundEligible Guelph students have unlimited access to City of Guelph Transit.
-A flag stop for Greyhound buses is conveniently located on the University of Guelph campus.
-Go Transit Bus/Train connect students to the Greater Toronto Area and Mississauga.
+Go Transit Bus/Train connects students to the Greater Toronto Area and Mississauga.

 Things to See and Do